Areas We Cover

 Dog Training and Puppy Behaviour Support in Basildon

-Calm, reward-based dog training for Basildon and nearby Essex areas — one-to-one support that starts where your dog actually lives.
+Calm, positive reinforcement dog training for Basildon and nearby Essex areas — one-to-one support that starts where your dog actually lives.

 Whether your dog is pulling, reacting, struggling around visitors, or your puppy is still finding the basics hard, sessions are built around your dog's pace and your daily routine.
 Support can begin at home and extend into real-life walking situations when that is where the problem shows up most.